How to Choose Pottery Glaze – A Beginner Glaze Guide

 Dipping glazes are mainly used as a single-layer base coat.
 Many potters choose the dipping glaze as a much faster way to glaze.

-Dipping glazes have to be mixed often, but the advantage is the glaze dries faster, and you only need one dip as opposed to 3 or more layers of brush glazing.
+Dipping glazes have to be mixed often, but the advantage is that they dry faster, and you only need one dip, rather than 3 or more layers of brush glazing.
 Yes, brush glazing takes longer, but dipping can be more one-dimensional.

 Why is it a Good Idea to Test Fire Your Pottery Glaze?